EnEmerson/my-online-resume/README.md

 ## Summary:

 Agile software developer with a passion for any and all disc related sports.
 Avid electric bass and guitar hobbyist.
-I am currently a student at Texas State University, working on my B.B.A. in Computer Information Systems.
+I graduated from Texas State University the Fall of 2019 with a B.B.A. in Computer Information Systems, GPA: 3.5.
-I started my degree in the Fall of 2016 and plan to graduate in the Fall of 2019.
-I enjoy full-stack development and am experienced with programming languages: Java, C#, HTML/CSS, and JavaScript.
+I enjoy full-stack development and am experienced with:

-#### Current GPA: 3.86
+- Java
+- REACT/Redux
+- Kubernetes/Openshift
+- Spring
+- Docker
+- SQL

 ---

 ## Contact Info:

+* Github (You are here): [github.com/EnEmerson](https://www.github.com/EnEmerson)
 * Email: en.emerson.work@gmail.com

-* Github (You are here): [github.com/EnEmerson](https://www.github.com/EnEmerson)

 * LinkedIn: [linkedin.com/in/en-emerson](https://www.linkedin.com/in/en-emerson)

 ---

 *Do not contact me with any unsolicited services or offers.*